Asset Intelligence and Management

 There are several ways businesses can conduct efficient inventory management.
 These methods help businesses stay on top of their everyday operations while reducing inefficiencies.
 Some methods include:

--> Inventory tracking
+1. Inventory tracking

 This includes tracking inventory regularly using scanning systems and barcode technology.
 With modern tracking systems, users can ensure they are always aware of their inventory movements.

--> Stock level monitoring
+2. Stock level monitoring

-Businesses monitor their inventory levels regularly or conduct inventory audits to ensure the inventory management system counts match the physical counts.
+Businesses monitor inventory levels regularly or conduct inventory audits to ensure the inventory management system counts match the physical counts.
 Reorder points can be established so businesses never run out of stock.

--> Regular inspections
+3. Regular inspections

 Conducting periodic checks is important to empower businesses to maintain the quality of their inventory.
 Inspections allow businesses to maintain the right inventory and ensure they do not incur additional costs due to excessive inventory holding.

--> In-depth reports
+4. In-depth reports

 Assessing inventory data regularly involves generating everyday reports that can be forwarded to the operations and warehouse teams to evaluate inventory.
 These reports include detailed information, such as stock levels, purchase orders, and stock reorder levels.

--> Multi-location support
+5. Multi-location support

 Inventory management is optimized when businesses can work collaboratively with various team members to ensure that they are all on the same page regarding inventory updates.
-Team members based in remote locations can access inventory data and perform actions according to customer needs.
+Team members based in remote locations can access inventory data, and perform actions according to customer needs.

-Features of inventory management
+3 common types of inventory management systems

 Inventory management systems help businesses track inventory items being moved across locations.
 While there are several kinds of inventory management systems, the three major types are:

-1. Periodic inventory system: It is an inventory evaluation technique that involves physically counting inventory items at specific intervals.
+It is an inventory evaluation technique that involves physically counting inventory items at specific intervals.
 Initial records of the inventory are kept along with any purchases made throughout the year and a physical count is maintained at the end of the year to calculate on-hand inventory.

-1. Manual inventory system: It is rather an obsolete technique that requires physical counting of inventory and manual record keeping.
+It is rather an obsolete technique that requires physical counting of inventory and manual record keeping.
 Paper-based records are maintained and updated with time as needed.

 Reportedly, the global market for inventory management software is expected to reach USD 2.56 billion by 2029 from USD 1.52 billion in 2023 – a CAGR of 6.62%.
 As business processes become more complex, the need for real-time inventory tracking is now more than ever.

 Inventory management systems help expedite the inventory management process by enabling inventory labeling, automating inventory tracking, and updating inventory counts.
+Inventory management, if done correctly, yields long–term returns.

 Let’s delve deeper into understanding the benefits of using an inventory management system and the ways to conduct seamless inventory tracking: